ChristianSchoener/deepire3.1/README.md

 Remark (Research ongoing):

-- Evaluation now has a scalar product for every tree height of derivations instead of just a single one, making evaluation more fine-grained and thus capable.
-(In fact, just heights 1-255 cyclic)
+- Evaluation and inferencew rules now have a derivation height-dependent coloring, i.e., componentwise tensor multiplication.
+For evaluation it, it for the scalar product, where for the inference rules, the initial step.
+Furthermore, inference rules now include three ReLU layers, yielding smooth cubic spline approximation (at least theoretically, it's the same as with attention, see https://arxiv.org/abs/2408.09624).
+In fact, just heights 1-255 cyclic are considered.

 As a background info: The average tree height of the training instances is 24, and some neighboring niveaus contain ~500,000 nodes each, summed up over all instances (although not all are selected thus evaluated).
 At tree height 20, we have already 99% of nodes.
 The biggest tree height with a selected node on top is 455.
 Tree height above 256 is but very rare, and should not lead to unexpected behaviour.